 Master of Information Technology

-The college manages this interdisciplinary, online education program, with 380 students in the United States and
+The college manages this interdisciplinary, online education program, with 420 students in the United States and several other countries.

 Nationally and Internationally Recognized Faculty Experts